itayG98/Libary-managment-UWP-App/README.md

 ![MainPage](https://user-images.githubusercontent.com/91791115/180998374-829277c7-a4c4-4b2c-ae52-044b099c9832.png)

-My app main purpose is to manage a libary costumers and items add let users order buy and return from the library's stock My application has 2 types of users first Costumer and second is Employee and can handle its tasks using MookData class and Logic class.
+My app main purpose is to manage a libary costumers and items add let users order buy and return from the library's stock.
+It has 2 types of users first Costumer and second is Employee and can handle its tasks using MookData class Logic class and the model claas.

-Features:
+**Main Features:

 1. Signing up Costumer / Employee